Abstract privacy program governance scene with shields, policy binders, and emerald security holographics

 How the CIPM Compares

-(ISC)2 CISSPBroad security management and architectureSignificant conceptual overlap in governance, risk, and compliance.
+(ISC)² CISSPISC²Broad security management: governance, risk, compliance, architecture, and operations across eight domains125-175 adaptive, 4 hrs, 700/1000 to pass. $749.
+Requires 5 yrs experience.Significant conceptual overlap in governance, risk, and program management.
 CISSP is broader but shallower on privacy.
 CIPM is narrower but deeper on privacy program operations.
+Holding both is complementary.

 Who Is This For?